LiangJian24/LoRASculpt/README.md

 ## Citation
+If you find LoRASculpt useful for your research and applications, please cite using this BibTeX:
 ```bibtex
 @InProceedings{Liang_2025_CVPR,
     author    = {Liang, Jian and Huang, Wenke and Wan, Guancheng and Yang, Qu and Ye, Mang},